brillout/wildcard-api/docs/intro.template.md

  - [Custom VS Generic](/docs/custom-vs-generic.md#readme)
    <br/>
-   Goes into more depth of whether you should implement a generic API (REST/GraphQL) or a custom API (Wildcard).
+   Goes into depth of whether you should implement a generic API (REST/GraphQL) or a custom API (Wildcard).
    (Or both.)
    In general, the rule of thumb for deciding which one to use is simple: if third parties need to access your data,